embark-framework/embark-site/source/docs/pipeline_and_webpack.md

 {% notification info 'On --eject-webpack option' %}
 In older versions of Embark, the same could be achieved using the `--eject-webpack` option.
 This option still works, but is now considered deprecated and will be removed in future versions of Embark.
 {% endnotification %}

+{% notification danger 'Deprecation warning:' %}
+As mentioned earlier in this guide, we recommend using existing front-end tooling for building and optimizing your application's front-end code.
+This command will be deprecated in future versions of Embark.
+{% endnotification %}